 The Strategy is not 'set in stone' and is an adaptive document.
-Periodic reviews will consider if any factors that might affect the Strategy, such as changes to funding policy and revisions to climate change projections, have occurred and if any revisions are required.
-The location specific pages that follow summarise our assessments and input from communities.
+Periodic reviews will consider if any factors that might affect the Strategy such as changes to funding policy and climate change projections have occurred and revisions will be made as required.

+The location-specific pages within the consultation documents summarise our assessments and take account of input from the communities.